agoswami/sdcnd/Term1-P2-Traffic-Sign-Classifier-Project/README.md

 #### 3. Following is the training approach used including ( the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate)

 To train the model, I have used adam optimizer.
-There are  The BATCH is 65 and number of EPOCHS is 100.
-I have used learning rate as 0.0088.
+There are other options available for Optimizers ex.
+Adagrad, Adadelta etc. However, it is found that Adam optimizer converges the fastest.
+So, it is being used here.
+There are  The BATCH is 16, it is taken a power of 2, Since the CPU and GPU memory architecture usually organizes the memory in power of 2, which can speed up the fetch of data to memory.
+And, the number of EPOCHS is 100.
+I have used learning rate as rate = 0.00060.
 To initialize weight variable I have used mean = 0, stddev = 0.1

 #### 4. Following section describes the model results, architecture decision, process used to train the model and get to final model and hyper-parameters.

 My final model results were:
-* training set accuracy of 94.9
+* training set accuracy of 93.3
-* validation set accuracy of 94.6
+* validation set accuracy of 93.3
-* test set accuracy of 92.9
+* test set accuracy of 90.9

 Architecture: